MiniBEE: A New Form Factor for Compact Bimanual Dexterity: Design and Optimization

 For each system, we applied Algorithm~\ref{alg:kdscore} with a fixed 20~cm cubic workspace, defined with one face centered at the fixed gripper and extending toward the free gripper.
 The same workspace size was used for all \OURS variants and the ALOHA system, despite the latter’s longer link lengths, to ensure a fair comparison.

 Across \OURS variants, as expected, we find that more intrinsic DOF yields higher KD scores.
 The 8-DOF configuration maintained feasible kinematics over most of the workspace, with singularities appearing only when some of the joints become unusable to the robot as they hit their limits.
-Reducing to 7 or 6 DOFs sharply lowered performance: the 7-DOF system encountered frequent singularities, while the 6-DOF system often failed to find solutions.
-These results show that some redundancy between grippers is essential for avoiding singularities and preserving dexterity.
+Reducing to 7 or 6 DOFs sharply lowered performance: the 7-DOF system encountered frequent singularities and self-collisions, while the 6-DOF system often failed to find any solutions for many of the points.
+These results show that some redundancy between grippers is essential for avoiding self-collision, limiting singularities, and overall preserving dexterity.
 We therefore select the 8-DOF \OURS as it offers the best trade-off between compactness, complexity, and performance, while remaining competitive with more traditional bi-manual systems.

 The ALOHA system provides an interesting reference point.
-Its 12-DOF structure attains a high KD score, with failures arising only from gripper collisions for desired points in the workspace close to the fixed base frame.
-However, the 8-DOF MiniBEE achieves a comparable score, despite having fewer joints and a much smaller footprint overall.
+Its 12-DOF structure attains a perfect KD score.
+Although the 8-DOF MiniBEE achieves a slightly lower score, it is still comparable with fewer joints and a much smaller footprint overall.
 Based on this analysis, we believe that the \OURS provides relative dexterity comparable to state of the art system, while remaining compact and lightweight enough to be either worn for kinesthetic teaching or mounted on a robot arm for high reach, features that we put to use in the next section.

+In addition to kinematic capabilities, static payload capacity is an important mechanical characteristic.
+For our 8-DOF design used in the experiments (Fig. \ref{fig:tasks}), we calculated payload capacity for both the worst-case and a natural manipulation pose.
+We assumed that all motors operate at 30\% of stall torque given by the manufacturer, link masses are concentrated at the joints, and bracket/fastener masses are negligible.
+The worst-case pose yields a payload of 18g, including the 460g gripper mass, though this pose is unlikely during manipulation.
+In a more natural pose, with grippers facing each other and the UR5 tool frame mostly parallel to the floor, the payload increases to 168g in addition to the gripper mass.
+This is sufficient for our light-object, fine-manipulation tasks, though future iterations could improve capacity with lighter grippers or consideration of payload in our design analysis.